Allium/WithoutHeadOrFoot/_posts/2016-02-09-University-Admissions-1.md

 ### Unequal Access

-But if we take the position that an individual benefits both personally and professionally from holding a degree, we should also take the (banal) position that access shouldn't be predicated on some accident of birth -- socio-economic class, sex, gender, race.
+If we accept that an individual benefits both personally and professionally from holding a degree, we should also take the (banal) position that access shouldn't be predicated on some accident of birth -- socio-economic class, sex, gender, race.
 In the grand words of the UN's [International Covenant on Economic, Social and Cultural Rights](http://www.ohchr.org/EN/ProfessionalInterest/Pages/CESCR.aspx) (Article 13.1),

 > The Parties ... recognize the right of everyone to education.
 They agree that education shall be directed to the full development of the human personality and the sense of its dignity, and shall strengthen the respect for human rights and fundamental freedoms.
 They further agree that education shall enable all persons to participate effectively in a free society, promote understanding, tolerance, friendship and peace among all nations and all racial, ethnic or religious groups.